yayakix/yayakix/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi, I'm Iyana
-I'm a fullstack developer with a background in biology.
-I transitioned to web development in 2021 and have been learning new technologies ever since.
+I'm a fullstack React developer.
+I have a strong interest towards front-end and improving the user experience.

 ### Technologies Learned